matmat37000/Create-Fresh-Start/README.md

 On top of this, the best mods and resource packs have been picked out and carefully handcrafted into the most calming and beautiful Vanilla+ experience one can immerse into.

-***

-### For Contributors

-When exporting, make sure to…
-- bump the version in <pack/pack.toml> and <pack/config/bbc-common.toml>
-- run `packwiz refresh --build` before exporting

-> **Note**: All commits making changes to the index shall not use the `--build` flag as the <pack/index.toml> file should not contain any hashes for an easier workflow.

 ### Copyright & License Notice

 Copyright © 2025 Sammy L. Koch

 This modpack is licensed under **MIT**, all textures and models made specifically for this pack, however, are available under **CC BY-SA 4.0**.
-Exceptions due to e.g. conflicting licenses have been marked in the corresponding folders within an `README.md` file.
+Exceptions due to e.g. conflicting licenses have been marked in the corresponding folders via an `README.md` file.

 A copy of all applied licenses can be found in the corresponding <license> folder.